emmairwin/community_curriculum/market_pulse/FFOS/en/introduction.md

 ###Market Research Impact Team

 By participating in this initiative, **you will be one of the founding members of our new Market Research Impact Team**.
 An impact team is a group of Mozilla paid staff and volunteers with a shared set of skillsets and interests, working together, as a team, on a specific project or initiative.
-This team meets regularly (online and offline) and aims to deliver high impact on their project/initiative by helping more volunteers participate.
+This team meets regularly online, defines goals and objectives on a quarterly basis and aims to deliver increase impact on their project/initiative by continuously helping more volunteers participate.

 ###Who can participate?